Nordic and AT Skiing • Fat Biking • Snowshoeing

 The Kuller Multi-use Loop Trail is 3 Km (2 miles) long.
 When conditions permit, there is a classic track and a skate lane, shared by fat bikes and snowshoes.
 The lower loop is steep and one-way.
 The Kuller Trail connects to the Ragged Mountain Preserve Trail and the Five Brooks Trail.

-Access: Walk or ski up to the left (south side) of the Carpet Lift/ Beginner Area from the Kiosk at the southeast corner of the parking lot.
+Access to Kuller Trail: Walk or ski up to the far left (south side) of the Carpet Lift/ Beginner Area from the Kiosk at the southeast corner of the parking lot, or at the toboggan chute.

 - The Kuller Trail is not a beginner trail.
 It starts with a steep uphill climb, classified as “Black Diamond” or “Most Difficult.”
 The final section coming back down to the parking lot is also steep with sharp turns.
 The rest of the trail is less strenuous.